-The State of Kansas will issue initial teaching licenses only to individuals who have completed an approved teacher education program, received the recommendation of their college or university, and successfully passed the pre-licensure examination (Principles of Learning and Teaching and content assessments).
-These tests are administered at K-State several times each academic year.
+The State of Kansas will issue initial teaching licenses only to individuals who have completed an approved teacher education program, received the recommendation of their college or university, and successfully passed the pre-licensure examinations (Principles of Learning and Teaching and content assessments).
+These tests are administered at several times each academic year.
 Anyone applying for initial licensure in a state other than Kansas is recommended to also apply for Kansas licensure.

 The State of Kansas may not issue a teaching license to any applicant who has been convicted of a felony, signed certain diversion agreements, or who has had a teaching license revoked in another state.

 People seeking initial licensure who present degrees from other accredited institutions must meet all requirements of the teacher education program.
-For additional information, these individuals should contact the Center for Student and Professional Services, 13 Bluemont Hall.
+For additional information, these individuals should contact the Center for Student Success and Professional Services, 13 Bluemont Hall.

 Additional licensure endorsements